egnor/pivid/doc/running.md

 One required argument is `--media_root=DIR`, which points to a directory of media files; scripts can only access media files in that directory.

-For production, arrange to start `pivid_server` with the media root and other options of your choice.
-(Make sure the X windows desktop is not running.)
+For production, you will arrange to start `pivid_server` with the media root and other options of your choice, and make sure the X windows desktop is not running.

-For testing, run this from the repository root:
+For a quick test, run the server from the repository root:

 ```
 build/pivid_server --media_root test_media
 ```

-At the same time, run this, also from the repository root:
+At the same time, run this script, also from the repository root:

 ```
 test_media/rickroll_drop.py